 "I just finished playing Tinseltown Blues.
 Fun game.
 You play a scriptwriter whose golden ticket to fame and fortune is a series of scripts you've written on the life and times of Walter Mondale.
 Unhappily for you, a freak accident separates you from your precious scripts and, after a brief period of unconciousness, you find yourself desperately searching the entire studio lot for any trace of them.
 You must find all seven scripts before 5 pm or all is lost!
 Now, since this is Paramount Studios, you might briefly be tempted to just go to the Lost and Found and ask the clerk if anyone's turned in your scripts.
 But no, this is IF, and there is no Lost and Found.
 Instead, your scripts will be scattered and hidden in the most unlikely places possible.

-Happily, I found all of the puzzles to be of medium difficulty, by which I mean that no puzzle was solved instantly at first sight, but all were solved after a reasonable amount of experimentation and persistence.
-Although I did have three guess-the-verb moments, where I had the right idea but couldn't quite guess the right syntax to use.
+Happily, I found all of the puzzles to be of medium difficulty, by which I mean that no puzzle was solved instantly at first sight, but all were solved after a reasonable amount of experimentation and persistence, although I did have three guess-the-verb moments.
 Still, eventually, I did guess correctly.

-A word to the wise: save.
+A word from the wise: save.
 If you play like I do, you'll run out of time after accomplishing only half of your quest.
-Once you solve a major puzzle, you may wish to restore and replay, optimizing your moves, and then save.
-I ended up starting from the beginning again, and optimizing my moves from there.
+Once you solve a major puzzle, you may wish to restore then replay it, optimizing your moves, and then save again.

 To sum up: a great game for puzzle fans.
-Fame and fortune can be yours -- just find those scripts!"
+Fame and fortune can be yours – just find those scripts!"
+Reviewed by: Underdogs